disorder/espire/README.md

 should be configured with the same name to display temperature.
 For this to work there needs to be thermostat defined (thermostat parameters and count) in device configuration `controller_defs`.
-It will be then allocate GPIO pin.
-Other configuration changes can be delivered with autoconfiuration server at runtime.
+It will then allocate GPIO pin.
+Other configuration changes can be delivered with autoconfiguration server at runtime.

 GPIO pin allocation is logged after boot (or via API `/gpio`).
 Next step is configuring this PIN as NVS key via autoconfiguration server